fredhutchio/git_github_intro/class1.md

 Commit the changes to both of these files.

-#### Challenge-flow
+> #### Challenge-flow

-- Create a new file in your project directory named `analysis.txt`.
+> - Create a new file in your project directory named `analysis.txt`.
-Add a line of content to the file and commit it to your repository.
+> Add a line of content to the file and commit it to your repository.
-- Make changes to both `analysis.txt` and `notes.txt`,
+> - Make changes to both `analysis.txt` and `notes.txt`,
-then commit both changes at once.
+> then commit both changes at once.
-- You would like to create a new folder called `data/`, which will hold two new data files (`data1.txt` and `data2.txt`).
+> - You would like to create a new folder called `data/`,
+> which will hold two new data files (`data1.txt` and `data2.txt`).
-What happens when you try to commit an empty folder?
+> What happens when you try to commit an empty folder?

 ## Exploring history

+Now that we have a series of commits in our repository, we're able to look at a few of the basic tools we can use to work with the changes in our commit history.

-* "Undo" button at bottom of changes tab, can undo one at a time
+You may have noticed the "Undo" button at the bottom of the changes tab on the left side of GitHub Desktop.
+This feature allows you to undo the most recent commit, similar to the "undo" feature in a word processing program.

 * history tab in left panel
 	* shows every time you've committed changes (remember, this is different than each time you hit save on a file)
 	* right click